Return to Conference home page

 Samuel Lindsay.
 Bute Community Forest

-Last April, Bute Community Forest faced the unthinkable as a five-day fire worked its way ever closer to their Ancient Oak Woodland.
-Forest Ranger and makeshift firefighter Samuel Lindsay talks about his experience facing what every community forest dreads as 20 acres of their woodland burned.
-From national news coverage to handling local politics, planning restoration to preparing for the future, we share our experience navigating this new territory and the lessons learned.
+In April 2025, Bute Community Forest faced the unthinkable as a five-day fire worked its way ever closer to their Ancient Oak Woodland.
+Forest Ranger and makeshift firefighter Samuel Lindsay talked about his experience facing what every community forest dreads as 20 acres of their woodland burned.
+From national news coverage to handling local politics, planning restoration to preparing for the future, Samuel shared their experience navigating this new territory and the lessons learned.

 Getting deep, down & dirty